dazzag24/tailscale-aws/README.md

   * If this command doesn't succeed and return a redirect then the node has not been configured correctly
 * To test connectivity between nodes you should be able to ping the 100.x.x.x address between any two nodes
 * If you've installed the client on your Mac or Windows workstation you should be able to ping or SSH into either of these EC2 instances using their 100.x.x.x IPs despite the fact that one of them is in a private subnet and doesn't even have a public IP
-* In your ~/.ssh/config file update the HostName values for the `ts-nat` and `ts-node` blocks with the 100.x.x.x IPs found in the admin console and attempt to ssh into the servers again using their Tailscale IPs
+* In your ssh.config file update the HostName values for the `ts-nat` and `ts-node` blocks with the 100.x.x.x IPs found in the admin console and attempt to ssh into the servers again using their Tailscale IPs

 ## Step 4: Delete the CloudFormation Stack